MicrosoftDocs/learn/learn-pr/azure/monitor-java-azure/includes/7-performance-exercise.md

 The Application map shows applications that are operating correctly (green) and those applications with bottlenecks (red).

-In the preceding Application map, each of the names in green boxes are different services of your Azure Spring Apps.
+In the preceding Application map, each name in a green box is a different service of your Azure Spring Apps.

 You can easily identify issues in your applications and quickly troubleshoot and fix them.
 Each node on the map represents a microservice or its dependencies, with health KPI and alerts status.
 You can select from any component to more detailed diagnostics, such as Application Insights events.